Jukari2003/Mass-File-Renamer/README.md

 Mass File Renamer is a GUI based PowerShell Script.

 - It will allow you to quickly:
-  - Recurively make changes
+  - Recursively make changes
   - Rename folders
   - Rename files
-  - Rename extentions
+  - Rename extensions
   - Format titles automatically e.g. (Format Titles Automatically)
   - Replace any character(s) for another set of character(s)
   - Append character(s) to the beginning of a file/folder name